catcosmo/scuttlebutt-parrot/Template.md

 - People communicate independent of the internet or infrastructure they have no control of
 - A neat and easy to use interface will allow more non-tech-savy users to swap to a more secure social network

 ##	6. User Requirements: The requirements of the project, as specified by the user.
+The user wants a means of broadcasting and sharing information peer-to-peer, that is not dependent on internet infrastructure.

+The user wants to keep control of their data and keep content and meta-data private.

+The user wants an easy to use and clean interface to send private messages to specific people, as well as publicly broadcast information.

+The user wants a self tailored newsfeed showing all information relevant to them.

+The user wants to get notified when new messages come in.

+The user wants to be able to block undesired content.

 ##  6.5 Problems encountered
 ### Security issues with node modules